rohinchandra-li/Viva/Viva/engage/manage-security-and-compliance/engage-information-barriers.md

 ## Experiences

-Users that belong to an information barriers segment see the following information bar attached to their Publisher.
+Users that belong to an information barriers segment see the information bar attached to their Publisher.